esilver0/CATT/sslstrip-experiment.md

 ## Background

-SSLstrip is a protocol downgrade attack that allows an attacker to
+SSLstrip is a protocol-downgrade attack that allows an attacker to intercept the contents of an exchange that would normally be confidential.

 **In progress**

 intercept the plaintext contents of an exchange that would normally be confidential.
 It involves two steps:

-SSLstrip is an attack on HTTPS that allows an attacker to intercept the plaintext contents of an exchange that would normally be confidential.
+SSLstrip is an attack on HTTP that allows an attacker to intercept the plaintext contents of an exchange that would normally be confidential.
 It involves two steps:

 1. The attacker mounts an MITM (man-in-the-middle) attack so that traffic from the target device will be sent through the attacker.
 2. When the target visits a website, the attacker acts a proxy, serving an HTTP (non-encrypted) version of the site to the target.
 Meanwhile, the attacker relays all of the target's actions on the site to the real destination over HTTPS.

-The target can see that the connection is insecure, but does not know whether the connection should be secure.
+The target can see that the connection is unsecure, but does not know whether the connection should be secure.
 The website that the target visits believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).

 [HSTS](https://https.cio.gov/hsts/) is a protocol that helps mitigate SSLstrip attacks.
-When a user first establishes an HTTPS connection to a site, the site sends back a header message that says "From now on, only connect to this site over HTTPS".
-That information is saved by the target's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
+Each time a user establishes an HTTPS connection to a site, the site sends back a header message that says "From now on, only connect to this site over HTTPS".
+That information is saved by the users's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.

-When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
-When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.

 Not all websites support HSTS.
 It is an opt-in protocol that requires proper configuration.
 First, the website has to support HTTPS.
 Second, the website has to include [HSTS response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).

-Websites that support HSTS are susceptible to SSLstrip when a connection is made for the first time.
+Connections to websites that support HSTS are still susceptible to SSLstrip when a connection is made for the first time (or if a secure connection has not previously been made).

+When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
+When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.

 ## Results

-In this experiment, an "attacker" is able to use SSLstrip to switch the normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.
+In this experiment, an "attacker" is able to use SSLstrip to switch normally encrypted-HTTPS traffic to unencrypted-HTTP traffic allowing the attacker to see all the contents of the communications between a client and the sites it accesses.

 The following is an example of what normally happens when we visit http://ny.gov.
 We see that we are redirected to an HTTPS version of the site.
-If you look at the upper-left corner of the video, we will see a green-padlock icon in the address bar which indicates that the connection is secure.
+If you look at the upper-left corner of the video, you will see a green-padlock icon in the address bar which indicates that the connection is secure.
 On the right, the terminal displays the unsecure content that the someone (other than us or the site) could normally see.
-(Someone could know we are accessing ny.gov, but not the content nor the specific page we are accessing.)
+(Someone could know we are accessing ny.gov, but not the content.)

 **I have a recording**

 When an attacker executes an SSLstrip attack and we visit http://ny.gov, we see that we are served an HTTP version of the site.
 In the address bar there is no green-padlock icon since the connection is unsecure.
-On the right, the terminal displays the unsecure content that the attacker can see.
-Which includes all the content that would normally be private.
+On the right, the terminal displays the unsecure content that the attacker can see which includes all the content that would normally be private.

 **I have a recording**